 Legal and regulatory compliance is another hurdle for outsourcing and shared services providers, as regulations usually lag behind technology which may affect how organizations consume services.
 Therefore, ensuring your outsourcing and shared services provider is compliant is essential, and having processes in place to address regulatory changes that may affect your service is important for your operations.

 Numerous organizations adopt outsourcing and shared services for various reasons as implementation frees up key resources, improves time and cost efficiency, generates synergy, streamlines processes, and reductions in operating costs.
 The Saudi government and public sector departments are also taking advantage of outsourcing and shared services to simplify and enhance services.

-Organisations need to have a clear vision of what they want to achieve through implementing outsourcing and shared services; this gives clear direction when searching for a provider and the services required.
-To ensure operations run smoothly, processes and tasks need to be clearly distributed between the organisation and provider.
+Organizations need to have a clear vision of what they want to achieve through implementing outsourcing and shared services; this gives clear direction when searching for a provider and the services required.
+To ensure operations run smoothly, processes and tasks need to be clearly distributed between the organization and provider.
 During times of change, errors and delays can increase and efficiency decreases; implementing change management to support employees can help avoid this.

 The advancement of the outsourcing and shared services industry has been extensive considering organizations preferred to keep full control of the organization in-house.
 The benefits of outsourcing have changed this mindset in many organizations and as a result, they have been able to grow and scale while focusing on core competencies.
 As the outsourcing and shared services industry tackle the challenges they face and continue to grow, we can expect to see more innovative and disruptive technology which supports business expansion.
 Something organizations should consider making a part of their growth strategy.